Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs)

 - New!
-CalHFA’s ADU Grant Program – Effective on or after September 20, 2021, the CalHFA ADU Grant Program will provide up to $25,000 in assistance to reimburse homeowners for predevelopment costs necessary to build and occupy an ADU.
+CalHFA’s ADU Grant Program – The CalHFA ADU Grant Program provides up to $40,000 in assistance to reimburse homeowners for predevelopment costs necessary to build and occupy an ADU.

 New!
 New ADU funding laws effective January 1, 2021